 in the Maintenance category -

 really wowed the judges.

 Livingston Manor was picture-perfect in 2013 and it has the prize to prove it.
 The hamlet netted Sullivan Renaissance’s coveted Golden Feather Award for 2013, the county-wide beautification initiative’s top honor which comes with

 What can the "Golden Feather" be used for?

 The Golden Feather was designed to provide the winning community an opportunity to invest in a capital project the community wouldn't otherwise be able to afford, as part of its long-term vision.
-Accordingly, the funds can only be used for a capital project, such as,

 As a general guideline, any assets purchased with the Golden Feather should have a useful life of at least seven years.

 The Golden Feather Award was used to purchase a storage building to store the planters, benches, watering carts, etc. for the winter.
 The six trash receptacles were replaced and four new ones were purchased and placed on upper Main Street.